Folding chair: Lawn chair

 A common form of folding chair is often referred to as a lawn chair.
 It typically consists of a collapsible frame with a fabric covering.
-They are often used outdoors at sporting events and parks.
+They often are used outdoors at sporting events and parks.

 Leg pivoting

 Folding chair legs can pivot to fold either under the seat, or at the seat.

 Most folding chairs pivot at the seat level.
 The seat aligns between the back supports.
 The back support and the front legs are the same part.
 There are, however, several designs that fold under the seat.
 Side-X stools consist of two X-shaped pieces with a sheet of cloth between them that becomes the seat.
 Front-X chairs are similar to side-X stools, but have the addition of a backrest.
 Side-X chairs are unique because the support for the backrest and front foot is the same part.
 The seat is collapsed to align between the sidebars, either down between the front legs, or up to align between back-sidebars.
 Mechanisms vary, but the supports for the back and the front feet are invariably the same part.